 Last night we finally returned home from a week long family vacation in Florida.
 We couldn’t have asked for a better trip, the week was filled with sunny weather, strong drinks, and delicious food.
 Although Georgia is still pretty warm, the drop in temperature had me craving some hot soup and the heavy thanksgiving dinner had me longing for veggies.
 Did I mention we ate A LOT of heavy food?
 I threw together a pot of my grandma’s soup, a family classic, and it was everything I wanted.
 The soup broth has a lot of flavor, it’s great by itself though I think the real reason it’s so delicious is the homemade dumplings we pair with it.Try out my grandma’s infamous recipe and let me know what you think!

 P.S.
 It’s beginning to look a lot like Christmas!

 Did you know that Eggplant is considered a fruit?
 Crazy, right?
-Eggplant Parmesan is a classic in the Carfagnini household.
-It has become my mom’s go-to dish and it deserves to be as it’s a two thumbs up.
-This Eggplant Caprese Stack is a lighter version of her eggplant Parmesan and is inspired by one of my favorite dishes at Rosebud restaurants.
-It’s refreshing, filling, and delicious!…
+Eggplant Parmesan is a classic dish in the Carfagnini household.
+It has become my mom’s go-to dish for any party and I don’t blame her, this stuff is good.
+This Eggplant caprese Stack is a lighter version of her eggplant parmesan and is inspired by one of my favorite dishes at Rosebud restaurants.
+It’s refreshing, filling, and delicious!

 Feeling uneasy about the election?
 Rather talk about something lighter and sweeter?
 These mouthwatering Peanut Butter Chocolate Chip Oatmeal Bars are the perfect way to console yourself.
 They’re chewy and chocolaty, just the comfort food you need to get through today’s politics.
 And even more uplifting news… they’re not even terrible for you, so go ahead and have as many as you want.